- What is a laser in the modern sense?

 The price of laser coagulation of vascular formations in Moscow varies widely and can reach 2000 rubles per asterisk.

-To date, the gold standard for the treatment of telangiectasias and reticular veins is sclerotherapy.
-Nevertheless, there are situations (allergy to sclerosing substances, trypanophobia - fear of needles, the presence of vessels smaller than the diameter of the needle 30 G), metting (the appearance of a network of microvessels in the area of sclerotherapy).
-For such patients, transcutaneous laser therapy is the ideal solution.
+Today sclerotherapy is the gold standard for the treatment of telangiectasias and reticular veins.
+Nevertheless, there are situations (allergy to sclerosing substances, trypanophobia - fear of the needle, the presence of vessels smaller than the diameter of the 30 G needle), metting (the appearance of a mesh of microvessels in the area of sclerotherapy).
+For these patients, transcutaneous laser therapy is the ideal solution.

 The ability of the laser system to accurately deliver energy to the target can effectively and safely remove a variety of vascular structures in any part of the body.